Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/SEBE.rst

    The Slope tool in QGIS3

-Use the raster menu: *Raster> Raster Calculator*.

 #.
-To determine the area after you have removed the wall area from the
+Now determine the area after you have removed the wall area ( assumed to have slope greater than 65) from the
-   buildings.
+   buildings
+#.
+Open the raster calculator: *Raster > Raster Calculator*.
 #.
 Enter the equation indicated in the figure below.

     .. figure:: /images/SEBE_RasterCalculator.jpg